scoir/test_automation_exam/Assignment.md

 ## Background
 SCOIR has a student focused application where a student user can fill out their profile.
 This profile section has many facets but today's exercise is limited to recording standardized test results.
 We need a regression suite that will test whether a student user can add, update, and delete a "test result" record for the various SAT tests supported by the system.

+Review [User_Stories.md](./User_Stories.md) for requirements details of the page.

+You are only expected to build automated tests for "SAT" & "SAT (2400)" test types

-## Before you begin - Create at least one test user
+## Before you begin - Create a test user
 Automated tests need to be executed as a test user.

 1. Navigate to the student user signup page: [https://sif.scoir.rocks/signup](https://sif.scoir.rocks/signup)